14Artemiy88/ASCII/README.md

 ```bash
 sudo bash install.sh
 ```
-It copy `ascii` folder in this project in `/usr/local/lib/python3.10/dist-packages/` directory, and starter script in `/usr/local/bin/` with name `ascii`.
+It copy `ascii` folder from this project in `/usr/local/lib/python3.10/dist-packages/` directory, and starter script in `/usr/local/bin/` with name `ascii`.
 ## Uninstalling
 ```bash